A referral is a formal request from an MIT provider asking the MIT Health Plans Office to approve services outside of MIT Medical.

 Even if your health plan doesn’t require a referral, there are a few good reasons to get one:

-- Save time: Using MIT Medical’s Referral Office allows you to avoid the hassle of finding an appropriate, in-network provider and booking the initial appointment.
+- Save time: Using MIT Medical’s referral specialists allows you to avoid the hassle of finding an appropriate, in-network provider and booking the initial appointment.

 - Coordinate care: With a referral, your MIT Medical provider automatically gets reports from the outside clinician or facility and can follow up to make sure you’re getting everything you need.